-- Present information, findings, and supporting evidence such that listeners can follow the lin of reasoning and the organization, develops and style are appropriate to task, purpose, and audience - Make strategic use of digital media and visual displays of data to express information and enhance understanding of presentations. - 6.
-Adapt speech to a variety of contexts and communicative tasks, demonstrating command of formal English when indicated or appropriate inventions of Standard English nowledge of Language
+- Present information, findings, and supporting evidence such that listeners can follow the line of reasoning and the organization, develop and style are appropriate to task, purpose, - Make strategic use of digital media and visual displays of data to express information and enhance understanding of presentations. - 6.
+Adapt speech to a variety of contexts and icative tasks, demonstrating command of formal English when indicated or appropriate wledge of Language ocabulary Acquisition and Use

-- Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - 2.
-Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
+- Conventions of Standard English 1.
+Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.

-Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening
+Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listeni